Leonardo Iorlano

-Leonardo Iorlano (born January 6, 1986 in Santa Fe) is an Argentine footballer playing for Camioneros Argentinos in Torneo Argentino B.
+Leonardo Iorlano (born January 6, 1986) is an Argentine retired footballer.

 Career

 After playing 11 years with the youth teams of his hometown club Unión de Santa Fe, in 2005 he moved to Europe where he first played one season in Serbia with FK Radnički Niš.
 Then he moved to Greece where he played with Paniliakos F.C.
 In 2007, he moved to Italy where, after training with Foligno, he signed with A.S.G.
 Nocerina.
 He also hold Italian citizenship.
 In January 2009 he has signed a contract with Chilean club Cobreloa after coach Marcelo Trobbiani insisted on his signing.
 Next, he moved to Paraguay where he played for second-level side General Caballero.

 He returned to Argentina and initially played with Altos Chipión from Belgrano.
 In 2012, he played with Gimnasia y Esgrima in 2011–12 Torneo Argentino A. The following season, he played in fourth level with Defensores de Cambaceres.
 In January 2014 he joined Atenas de Río Cuarto.
 Then he played in Argentino B with Deportivo Aguilares.
 In May 2015, coming from Sarmiento de Leones, he signed with Sportivo Villa Cubas.
 He played with Villa Cubas in Argentino B till end of 2016 when they ended up relegated.
+He finished his career in 2019 playing with Jorge Newbery de Comodoro Rivadavia.